Book Tickets Online

 The records that PRONI holds date largely from c.1600 to the present day (with the oldest dating back to 1219).
 PRONI is the first place of reference for those tracing their family tree or undertaking research into local history.

-The PRONI website also offers online users a number of web applications for Wills, Names, Street Directories, Derry City Minute Books, the Ulster Covenant, and Freeholders.
+The PRONI website also offers online users a number of web applications for Historical Maps, Wills, Names, Street Directories, Derry City Minute Books and the Ulster Covenant.